Old Government House, South Australia: Heritage listings

 The house was listed on the now-defunct Register of the National Estate on 21 March 1978 and on the South Australian Heritage Register on 24 July 1980 as the "Governor’s Former Summer Residence."

 Current use

 The house was superseded by a larger summer residence at Marble Hill, completed in 1880.
 It was then used by the curator of the Department of Woods and Forests Nursery (also located in Belair National Park) until it was transferred to the National Parks and Wildlife Reserves in 1961.
 Minor renovation work was carried out and the building was opened as a museum.
 More extensive renovations in the 1970s and again in 2002-03 restored the building to its original grandeur.
-Old Government House is now cared for by the Friends of Old Government House, a member group of Friends of Parks Inc. It is now a tourist attraction and is open to the public on the first Sunday of every month and public holidays.
+Old Government House is now cared for by the Friends of Old Government House, a member group of Friends of Parks Inc. It is now a tourist attraction and is open to the public on the first and third Sunday and public holidays.
+Closed in July, Christmas Day, Good Friday and Easter Sunday.